(No ratings)

 Deep Brain Neurostimulation $112 |

-Dr. Noam Harel is a neurology (brain & spinal cord disease) specialist in New York, NY, Bronx, NY, and Northport, NY.
-These areas are among his clinical interests: spinal cord injury, spasticity, and cervical myelopathy.
-Dr. Harel studied medicine at the University of Pennsylvania School of Medicine.
-He completed his residency training at Columbia University Medical Center and Pennsylvania Hospital.
-Dr. Harel's hospital/clinic affiliations include U.S. Department of Veterans Affairs and Mount Sinai Health System.
-Mount Sinai Health System reports that he is accepting new patients at his office in Bronx, NY.
+Dr. Noam Harel's area of specialization is neurology (brain & spinal cord disease).
+He is especially interested in spinal cord injury, spasticity, and cervical myelopathy.
+He is a graduate of the University of Pennsylvania School of Medicine.
+For his professional training, Dr. Harel completed residency programs at Columbia University Medical Center and Pennsylvania Hospital.
+He is affiliated with U.S. Department of Veterans Affairs and Mount Sinai Health System.
+Dr. Harel has an open panel in BRONX, NY according to Mount Sinai Health System.